richardschneider/net-mdns/README.md

 ### Broadcasting

 Respond to a query for the service.
+Note that `ServiceDiscovery.Advertise` is much easier.

 ```csharp
 using Makaretu.Dns;